Theistic Satanism: Temple of Set

+Temple of the Black Light

-One other group is the Temple of the Black Light, formerly known as the Misanthropic Luciferian Order prior to 2007.
+The Temple of the Black Light, formerly known as the Misanthropic Luciferian Order, is a Satanic occult order founded in Sweden in 1995.
 The group espouses a philosophy known as "Chaosophy".
-Chaosophy asserts that the world that we live in, and the universe that it lives in, all exists within the realm known as Cosmos.
+Chaosophy asserts that the world that mankind lives in, and the universe that it lives in, all exist within the realm known as Cosmos.
 Cosmos is made of three spatial dimensions and one linear time dimension.
 Cosmos rarely ever changes and is a materialistic realm.
 Another realm that exists is known as Chaos.
 Chaos exists outside of the Cosmos and is made of infinite dimensions and unlike the Cosmos, it is always changing.
 Members of the TotBL believe that the realm of Chaos is ruled over by 11 dark gods, the highest of them being Satan, and all of said gods are considered manifestations of a higher being.
 This higher being is known as Azerate, the Dragon Mother, and is all of the 11 gods united as one.
 The TotBL believes that Azerate will resurrect one day and destroy the Cosmos and let Chaos consume everything.
 The group has been connected to the Swedish black/death metal band Dissection, particularly its front man Jon Nödtveidt.
 Nödtveidt was introduced to the group "at an early stage".
 The lyrics on the band's third album, Reinkaos, are all about beliefs of the Temple of the Black Light.
 Nödtveidt committed suicide in 2006.

-Theistic Luciferian groups are particularly inspired by Lucifer (from the Latin for ‘bearer of light’), who they may or may not equate with Satan.
-While some theologians believe the Son of the Dawn, Lucifer, and other names were actually used to refer to contemporary political figures, such as a Babylonian King, rather than a single spiritual entity (although on the surface the Bible explicitly refers to the King of Tyrus), those that believe it refers to Satan infer that by implication it also applies to the fall of Satan.
-Satan is also identified by the Joy of Satan with the Sumerian god Enki and the Yazidi angel Melek Taus; however, Introvigne (2016) himself remarks that their theistic Satanist interpretation of Enki derives from the writings of Zecharia Sitchin while the one about Melek Taus partially derives from the writings of Anton LaVey.
+Temple of Zeus

+The Temple of Zeus is a western esoteric occult organization that combines Satanism, the ancient alien astronaut "hypothesis", and antisemitism.
+It was originally founded as the Joy of Satan Ministries in the early 2000s by Maxine Dietrich (pseudonym of Andrea Maxine Dietrich), wife of the National Socialist Movement of the United States' co-founder and former leader Clifford Herrington.
+With its inception, spiritual Satanism was born—a current that until recently was regarded only as "theist", but then defined into "Spiritual Satanism" by theistic Satanists who concluded that the term spiritual in Satanism represented the best answer to the world, considering it a "moral slap" toward the earlier carnal and materialistic LaVeyan Satanism, and instead focusing its attention upon spiritual evolution.
+Temple of Zeus presents a unique synthesis of theistic Satanism, Nazism, Gnosticism, neopaganism, Western esotericism, UFO conspiracy theories, and extraterrestrial hypotheses similar to those popularized by Zecharia Sitchin and David Icke.